Country of origin: cambodia

 [r] No, she’s always lived there.
 She hasn’t moved.

-i] Do you think that in Belleville, the Belleville neighbourhood has changed?
+[i] Do you think that Belleville has changed?

-[r] It’s changed.
+[r] It has changed.
 It’s more lively than before.
-Compared to before, I remember when I had just arrived, there were Chinese immigrants, but not as many as there are today.
+Compared to before, I remember when I first arrived, there were Chinese immigrants, but not as many as today.
 Now the shops are all run by Chinese people.
-They bought the whole neighborhood.
+They have bought the whole neighbourhood.
 The Chinese.
-The shops, they bought everything.
-About 80% I would say.
+They’ve bought up all the shops.
+About 80%, I’d say.
 It’s changed a lot.
-We, the Chinese in the diaspora, are more numerous than before.
-It’s more animated.
+There are more of us Chinese in the diaspora than before.
+It’s more lively.

-[i] There are a lot of young people coming here for a drink, aren’t there?
+[i] There are a lot of young people who come here for a drink, aren’t there?
 French people.
 Young people.
 They come here for a drink…

-[r] They come mainly to… eat the kitchen… how can I say this?
+[r] They mainly come to… eat the food… how can I put it?
 They come to our Asian restaurants.
-Especially this.
-Have a drink, no. I think mostly about eating out.
-Vietnamese, Asian restaurant.
-They come for a drink, but in places opened by French people.
-Now there are many bars for drinks.
+That’s the main thing.
+Not to have a drink.
+I think it’s mainly to eat in the restaurant.
+Vietnamese, Asian restaurants.
+They come to have a drink, but in places opened by French people.
+Now there are lots of bars to have a drink.
 On the terrace.
 Until 1 or 2 in the morning.
-In Ménilmontant, there is a street, I don’t know if you’ve ever been there.
-Wow, there are plenty of bars for a drink as you say.
-To drink beer, drinks, there are some all over the street.
-Go there on Friday nights.
-They come from the other districts on purpose, on the other hand to meet there and have a drink.
-It is not only in this neighbourhood, it is also the case in other neighbourhoods.
-But I know that neighborhood because it’s next door.
-In Ménilmontant, there is a street.
-A street.
-They like that.
+In Ménilmontant, there’s a street, I don’t know if you’ve ever been there.
+Wow, there are loads of bars to have a drink, as you say.
+To drink beer, drinks, there are some all along the street.
+Go there on a Friday night.
+They come from other neighbourhoods on purpose, also to meet up there and have a drink.
+It’s not just in this neighbourhood, it’s also the case in other neighbourhoods.
+But I know this neighbourhood because it’s next door.
+In Ménilmontant, there’s a street.
+One street.
+They love it.

 [r] Yes?

 [r] There are one or two streets, no more.
-In front of Tai Yuan restaurant, there is a bar.
+There is a bar opposite the Tai Yuan restaurant.

-[i] And in this association, do you come often?
+[i] And do you come often to this organisation?

 [r] Here?
 What do you mean?